Byelaney/GitCrawler/README.md

 http://121.41.118.191:8888/DeveloperSocialNetwork/demo1.html?project=mct

-I just want to say thank you to https://github.com/spgroup/groundhog and GitHub APIS.
+I just want to say thank you to https://github.com/spgroup/groundhog and GitHub APIs.

 It helps me a lot!